zhexwang/CR2/README.md

 randomized code variant.
 RERANZ repeated the process each time an adversary might obtain the information and upload a payload.
 Our performance evaluation shows that RERANZ Virtual Machine incurs a very low performance overhead.
 The security evaluation shows that RERANZ successfully protect the Nginx web server against the Blind-ROP attack.

+# Note
+Note that we only upload partial source code of RERANZ, it is not the final implementation of RERANZ.
+We had label the TODO functions in the source code.
+If you want to use this source code, you need to implement it by yourself.